Shweta-creater/Rest3-component.md/Dummy api.md

  1- In above code I have used get method in first route get method is used to extract information from the given server using a given URI.
 While using GET request, It should only extract data and should have no other effect on the data.

  2-In second route I have used post method.A POST request is used to create a new entity.
 It can also be used to send data to the server, for example customer information, file upload, etc. using HTML forms.

   <details close="close">
-  <summary><b>Log Pic</b></summary>
+  <summary><b>Dependeny which I have used</b></summary>

  <p align ="center"><img src= "https://user-images.githubusercontent.com/82276807/119937346-3cc6bb00-bfa8-11eb-815a-ce0ea42e0239.png"></p>
   </details>